Skip to content

 • device_name - (Optional) The name of the device to mount.

-• ebs - (Optional) Configure EBS volume properties.
+• ebs - (Optional) Configures EBS volume properties.
+The structure of this block is described below.

 • no_device - (Optional) Suppresses the specified device included in the block device mapping.

-• delete_on_termination - (Optional) Whether the volume should be destroyed on instance termination.
+• delete_on_termination - (Optional) Indicates whether the volume should be destroyed on instance termination.

-• snapshot_id - (Optional) The snapshot ID to mount.
+• snapshot_id - (Optional) The ID of the snapshot to mount.

-• volume_size - (Optional) The size of the volume in gigabytes.
+• volume_size - (Optional) The size of the volume, in GiB.

 • enabled - If true, the launched EC2 instance will have detailed monitoring enabled.